Instructions for Submitting Manuscripts

 All manuscripts should be submitted in MS Word format following the specifications below:

-Manuscripts on a Feature subject should be divided into sections with relevant subheads, to include an abstract and a conclusion.
-Scientific (Peer-reviewed) manuscripts should be divided into the following sections:
+Nonscientific manuscripts should be divided into sections with relevant subheads, to include an abstract and a conclusion.

 Note: Do not submit references as footnotes or endnotes and do not use automatic numbering.
 References should be numbered consecutively in the order in which they are cited in the text and should be listed at the end of the manuscript.
-Duplicate references must be combined as 1 reference with the individual page numbers designated.
+Duplicate references must be combined as one reference with the individual page numbers designated.
 In cases of multiple authors, list only the first three authors and use “et al” to represent any additional coauthors.
-Only published articles should be cited as references.
+Only published articles, as well as those pending publication, should be cited as references.
 The information for unpublished citations should be shown beside the appropriate text.
 Below are reference examples:

 Rose C, Ragan E, Williams JB Jr et al. Bacterial response to antibiotics: An overview of current therapies.
 N Engl J Med.
 1999; 4(Suppl 2): 124-128.